panr/hugo-theme-hello-friend/README.md

 ## How to contribute

-If you spot any bugs, please use [Issue Tracker](https://gitlab.com/panr/hugo-theme-hello-friend/issues) or if you want to add a new feature directly please create a new [Pull/Merge Request](https://gitlab.com/panr/hugo-theme-hello-friend/merge_requests).
+If you spot any bugs, please use [Issue Tracker](https://github.com/panr/hugo-theme-hello-friend/issues) or if you want to add a new feature directly please create a new [Pull Request](https://github.com/panr/hugo-theme-hello-friend/pulls).

 ## Licence

 Copyright © 2018 Radosław Kozieł ([@panr](https://twitter.com/panr))

 The theme is released under the MIT License.
-Check the [original theme license](https://gitlab.com/panr/hugo-theme-hello-friend/blob/master/LICENSE.md) for additional licensing information.
+Check the [original theme license](https://github.com/panr/hugo-theme-hello-friend.git/blob/master/LICENSE.md) for additional licensing information.